Borderline Personality Disorder Test

-If you have borderline personality disorder (BPD), you probably feel like you’re on a rollercoaster—and not just with your emotions or relationships, but your sense of who you are.
+If you have borderline personality disorder (BPD), you probably feel like you're on a rollercoaster—and not just because of your unstable emotions or relationships, but also the wavering sense of who you are.
 Your self-image, goals, and even your likes and dislikes may change frequently in ways that feel confusing and unclear.

-In the past, many mental health professionals had trouble treating borderline personality disorder (BPD), so they came to the mistaken conclusion that there was little to be done.
+In the past, many mental health professionals found it difficult to treat borderline personality disorder (BPD), so they came to the conclusion that there was little to be done.
 But we now know that BPD is treatable.
 In fact, the long-term prognosis for BPD is better than those for depression and bipolar disorder.
 However, it requires a specialized approach.
-Bottom line: most people with BPD can and do get better—and they can do so fairly rapidly with the right treatments and support.
+The bottom line is that most people with BPD can and do get better—and they do so fairly rapidly with the right treatments and support.

 Do you identify with the following statements?

 If you identify with several of the statements, you may suffer from borderline personality disorder.
 Of course, you need a mental health professional to make an official diagnosis, as BPD can be easily confused with other issues.